 Global Copper Consumption and Demand

 Copper is an essential resource in today’s world.
-It is also a key component in technology and modern infrastructure in growing demand.
+It is also a key component in technology and modern infrastructure that is in growing demand.
 Due to its high conductivity and efficiency, copper is vital to electric vehicles (“EV”), power cabling, solar energy, among other sectors.
 The EV market alone is expected to continuously grow in demand over the next 10 to 15 years.
-Consequently, the need for the red metal continues to grow exponentially as evidenced by a worldwide shift toward renewable energy and unprecedented industrial demand.
+Consequently, the need for copper continues to grow exponentially as evidenced by a worldwide shift toward renewable energy and unprecedented industrial demand.

 Meeting Copper Demand as Supply Dwindles

 In recent years, new copper discoveries have slowed.
-As a result, large operating mines in the Americas have had to navigate slowing production caused by dwindling resources.
-The low supply, alongside increased demand, has resulted in the copper price surging to all-time highs.
+Simultaneously, large operating mines in the Americas have had to navigate slowing production caused by their dwindling resources.
+Low supply, alongside increased demand, has resulted in the copper price surging to all-time highs.
 It is imperative that resources can be identified and developed quickly to address the global demand.

 Top African Jurisdictions

-Our projects include the Kombat Mine in Namibia and Silver Hill Project in Morocco, two of the best jurisdictions for copper mining in Africa.
+Our projects include the Kombat Mine in Namibia and the Silver Hill Project in Morocco — two of the best jurisdictions for copper mining in Africa.

 Namibia is a country in southern Africa bordering the Atlantic Ocean to the west, Zambia and Angola to the north, Botswana to the east and South Africa to the south.
 The country plays a key role in the mining sector.
-Benefiting from a stable economic, legal and mining-supportive history, the country attracts significant international investment to the African continent.
+Benefiting from a stable economy, fair laws and mining-supportive history, the country attracts significant international investment to the African continent.

-Mining is the keystone of Namibia’s economy, therefore responsible for 25 percent of the country’s revenue with a large available workforce of mining professionals, and great road, rail and power infrastructure.
+Mining is the keystone of Namibia’s economy, generating approximately 25 percent of the country’s revenue with its large available workforce of mining professionals, and great road, rail and power infrastructure.

 The Atlas Mountains of Morocco contain the richest geological treasures, boasting deposits of high-grade mineralization.
 The country produces approximately 40 million tonnes of minerals annually, including 90 per cent of the world’s supply of phosphates in addition to copper, cobalt, silver, zinc and gold.